Helaman99/Helaman99/README.md

 I have a very strong creative side, and web development combines my love for software development and my creative tendencies.
 That being said, I still haven't quite figured out which I enjoy more: front-end or back-end.
 I personally enjoy both, and love being presented with challenges and overcoming them.
-I am currently looking forward to beginning my carrer in web development; I'll keep the car stuff as a hobby ;)
+I am currently looking forward to beginning my carrer in computer science; I'll keep the car stuff as a hobby ;)

 <!---
 Helaman99/Helaman99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.